SiliconDreamArtists/SovereignTrust.Core/Documentation/Doctrine/4_Attachment_Manifest_Doctrine.md

 ---

 ## IV.
-Attachments Must Be Signalized
+Adapters Must Be Signalized

-- All resolved attachments must be stored in signals.
+- All resolved adapters must be stored in signals.
 - Placement:
   - `Memory.Attachments.{Name}`
   - `Mapped{Kind}Attachments[{Slot}]`

 ---

-## V. Attachments Must Be Verified
+## V. Adapters Must Be Verified

 - Use `.Test()` or `.Verify()` methods when available.
-- Ensure attachments are not null and responsive.
+- Ensure adapters are not null and responsive.

 ---

 ## 🧠 Summary

-Attachments are the sovereign execution surfaces of the system.
-No operation may use external capability unless it is declared, loaded, and traced via an attachment manifest.
+Adapters are the sovereign execution surfaces of the system.
+No operation may use external capability unless it is declared, loaded, and traced via an adapter manifest.